OctopusDeploy/blog/blog/2020-09/state-of-config-file-formats/index.md

 ### When should you use HCL?

-- Using Terraform is far easier when utilizing HCL.
+- Using Terraform is far easier when using HCL.
 - Visually and functionality similar to JSON in addition to being compatible.
 - With features such as attributes and templates, HCL is more full-featured than competing languages, such as JSON.

 ### When should you not use HCL?

 - As evidenced by Hashicorp being in the name, HCL was developed primarily for its products, and development is geared towards those ends.
-- Despite stated compatibility with JSON, a strict conversion between the two languages is not straightforward due to ambiguity in mapping certain language constructs
+- Despite stated compatibility with JSON, a strict conversion between the two languages is not straightforward due to ambiguity in mapping certain language constructs.
-- As a relatively new language, many features are still being developed and toolkit maturity is still growing
+- As a relatively new language, many features are still being developed and toolkit maturity is still growing.

 ## Conclusion

 There are many configuration languages, each with its advantages and disadvantages.
 XML, JSON, YAML, and HCL are somewhat interoperable, but depending on the language chosen, trade-offs are necessary.

 Simple applications and environments will benefit from a structured configuration.
 As configuration complexity increases, so do the disadvantages of one language over another.
-Deciding configuration goals early in the application lifecycle will aide in choosing the right language.
+Deciding configuration goals early in the application lifecycle will help in choosing the right language.

 As configuration itself becomes a first-class citizen within the DevOps environment and cloud computing, the importance of choosing the right language for your application becomes critical to ensuring success.
-Although any of these configuration languages will work well, weighing the advantages and disadvantages to each will ultimately lead to a successful configuration framework.
+Although any of these configuration languages will work well, weighing the advantages and disadvantages of each will ultimately lead to a successful configuration framework.